All Products

 Role English Name, Role Name

 The dimension role serves as a dimension alias.
-When the same dimension is referenced multiple times, it cannot be redefined, playing a role-playing effect.
-You need to define the Role English Name and Role Name:
+When the same dimension is referenced multiple times, it cannot be redefined with the same name, playing a role assumption effect.
+You need to define Role English Name and Role Name:

-• The prefix of the Role English Name defaults to dim, and the naming rules for the custom part are:
+• The prefix of the Role English Name defaults to dim, and the naming convention for the custom part is:

 • Contains letters, numbers, or underscores (_).